-The Chemistry Department annually awards over $20,000 in scholarships and awards to about 30 undergraduate students.
+The Department of Chemistry annually awards over $20,000 in scholarships and awards to about 30 undergraduate students.
 This is a testament to the generosity of our alumni and friends of the department.

 The Division of Polymer Chemistry ACS Award is given to a sophomore or junior student who has completed or will complete the second semester of organic chemistry during the current academic year.
-The recipient must be a chemistry major with an overall grade point average of at least 3.4, achievement of grades of A in each semester of organic chemistry, and must rank in the top 10% of the class each semester.
+The recipient must be a chemistry major with an overall grade point average of at least 3.4, achievement of grades of A in each semester of organic chemistry and must rank in the top 10 percent of the class each semester.

 The CRC Freshman Chemistry Achievement Award is given to a top student in the freshman chemistry program.
 The award consists of the CRC Handbook of Chemistry and Physics with a commemorative scroll mounted on the inside front cover.

 This scholarship is awarded to chemistry majors at USD who are planning to enter a a chemistry-related field following graduation.